taubman33/django-rest/readme.md

 convert our Tunr application we have been working on to a JSON API using a package called Django REST Framework.

-This is similar to how we converted our MEHN stack app to the MERN stack: instead of the API returning rendered HTML (using handlebars), we had it return JSON.
+If we wanted to build an application that used Django on the backend and React on the front end (like Instagram, Rover, and a number of other big applications), this is the process we'd follow.

-The main difference is that Django REST framework has some powerful tools and conventions for controlling how we get to receive and send JSON data.
-With the MERN stack, we had to do all that manually.
+We'll see that the Django REST framework has some powerful tools and conventions for controlling how we get and send JSON data.
+With the MERN stack, we had to do all that manually!

 ## Review: APIs (5 min / 0:10)